Register to become a global health mentee

 11. Data Employee, Endocrinology Department, Bispebjerg Hospital

 After graduating in 2023, I started working at a nursing home in Frederiksberg, before finding my current position in april of 2024.
-Global health interests: public health communication, equitable access to healthcare, healthcare innovation, migrant health, digital health
+Global health interests: health communication, health innovation, e-health.

 14. Postdoc, University of Copenhagen